 Hokkaido is home to some of the best resorts, known for deep powder, excellent conditions, and scenery.
 Travelling from Tokyo to Hokkaido requires a flight to Sapporo, and then a few hours’ drive by car or shuttle bus.

 Rusutsu is an all-in-one ski resort and the largest one in Hokkaido, extending across 3 mountains.
-The area has 37 courses, totaling a length of 42 kilometers of groomed slopes.
+The area has 37 courses, totaling 42 kilometers of groomed slopes.
 There are also opportunities for off-piste skiing, or on ungroomed, unmarked terrain.
-Rusutsu is also very family friendly, offering kids lessons, dog sledding, tubing, and snowmobiling.
+Rusutsu is also very family-friendly, offering kids’ lessons, dog sledding, tubing, and snowmobiling.

 Nagano prefecture

 Nozawa Onsen is a ski resort and hot spring village near Nagano City that is considered the birthplace of skiing in Japan.
 There are around 36 courses, with a majority for beginners.
-The historic villages features abundant snow, diverse terrain and around 30 types of onsen.
+The historic villages feature abundant snow, diverse terrain, and around 30 types of onsen.
 During ski season, there are over 100 restaurants and bars for visitors to enjoy.

 Gifu prefecture

-Skiing in Gifu is prized for 360 degree views of Northern Alps.
-Located in the center of Honshu Island, it sits in between Tokyo and Kyoto.
+Skiing in Gifu is prized for its 360-degree views of the Northern Alps.
+Located in the center of Honshu Island, it sits between Tokyo and Kyoto.
 From Tokyo, visitors can take a combination of bullet trains and local trains.
 Meiho is a popular destination for those in the Kansai region, so it’s recommended for tourists to also make a trip to Kyoto and Osaka during the winter.
-The region is seen as the top ski resort in Western Japan with 4 slopes and 12 trails.
+The region is known as the top ski resort in Western Japan with 4 slopes and 12 trails.

 Niigata prefecture